goeiebook/creativelab/README.md

 Winter was finally coming to a close.
 The snow began to melt.
 When snow melts it leaves a distinctive aftermath.
 Little piles of gravel, salt, and soggy cigarette butts.
 Like glacial till; with snowplow scars and single wet mittens.

 I saw a rubber ball where a snowbank used to be.
 I picked it up.
 Solid rubber, white, with a grey splotch.
 A lot of bounce.
 A dog toy.
 I put it in my pocket and took it with me.
-As I walked I thought about how I should [tweet about it](https://twitter.com/goeiebook/status/709378927219728384).
-And I should carry the ball with me at all times.
+While walking, I thought of [tweet about the ball](https://twitter.com/goeiebook/status/709378927219728384).
+And realized I should carry the ball with me at all times.
 Because if you carry a thing like this with you at all times, you're bound to discover something new.

 ---

-Checking the analytics was addictive.
-So that's why people love this stuff.
+Checking analytics is addictive.
+Moreso when the numbers are more than noise.
 [Here's a Bansky for that][bansky].
 I was king of the #creativelab5 hashtag.
 The submissions of other applicants were bland, like mine.
 But none were broken, like mine.
 And then up pops [this masterpiece](https://twitter.com/zachboth/status/709920328093294592).

 ![the both submission][both]

-Such excellent presentation, addressed directly to the current Fivers, with three images showing the design process.
-It shames the work of everyone.
+Such excellent presentation, three images showing the design process, and the animation overshadows the effort of everyone else.

 Stay cool, Abrie.
 You can learn a lot from guys like this.